nih-cfde/training-and-engagement/TrainingPlanV3.md

 We have transitioned out initial materials for in-person workshops to lessons that can be delivered online.
 For many lessons, we accomplished this by breaking lessons up into 5-10 minute video chunks, or “vidlets”, that showcase concepts and technical activities.
 These chunks can be viewed in “flipped classroom” or offline mode, and will be interspersed with opportunities for virtual attendees to seek technical help, explore their own interests, and ask questions in an individual or group setting.
 In some lessons, we opted for an entirely written approach, with a number of interactive text elements and screen shots.
 All training materials used for workshops are available online (https://training.nih-cfde.org/en/latest/) as written step-by-step tutorials, providing learners multiple ways to approach the material.

-In contrast with in-person materials that amount to something like instructor notes, both ways of presenting the material, videos and screenshots, are laborious.
-A ~1 hour in-person lesson might take 2-3 days to develop and write out.
-That same lesson as an online walkthrough will likely take a week or more as the lesson will likely require dozens of formatted screenshots, and all of the interactive questions and assessments also need to be coded in.
-Vidlets also require a great deal of time-consuming planning and editing.
+In contrast to in-person materials, which require instructor notes but rely in large part on the presenter, both videos and screenshots, are laborious.
+A ~1 hour in-person lesson might take 2-3 days to develop and write out while the same lesson as an online walkthrough will likely take a week or more.
+An online lesson will likely require dozens of formatted screenshots as well as more detailed explanations and teaching tips to help users advance through the lesson.
+Vidlets may reduce the need for detailed documentation, but require a great deal of time-consuming planning and editing.

 These materials also require much more upkeep than in-person lessons.
 With in-person materials, changes to the Kids First interface, for example, would only matter if they changed the functionality of the portal, and lesson content for new features could generally be developed and added to a lesson without overhauling the materials.
 However, even minor color and placement changes to the Kids First interface can render our materials useless.
 Vidlets need to be completely re-recorded with nearly every update, and the screenshots from walkthroughs generally all need to be re-taken.
 For 2021, we are evaluating the pros and cons of each of these methods, as well as continually exploring new ways to deliver online content more efficiently.